-To meet the growing demand for school places within the parish, land shown on the Neighbourhood Plan Map (SNP3), is safeguarded for the provision of a new secondary (or all-through) school until 2033.

-No other development will be accepted on this site, unless it can be demonstrated that existing secondary schools (operational or under construction) have the capacity to meet the projected demand for school places from this Parish to 2030 and that, when measured from the Southwater Built-Up Area Boundary, such a school is within a:
+- SNP3.1.
+To meet the growing demand for school places within the Plan Area, the land shown on the Neighbourhood Plan Policies Map, is safeguarded for the provision of a new secondary (or all-through) school until 2031. - SNP3.2.
+No other development will be allowed on this land, unless it can be demonstrated that existing secondary schools (operational or under construction) have the capacity to meet the projected demand for school places from this Plan Area over the plan period. - SNP3.3.
+Should capacity at an alternative school be identified which meets the above criteria, the safeguarded land shall be treated in planning policy terms the same as any other land outside of the built up area boundary.

-- 1) 25 minute safe walking route; or

-- 2) 15 minute safe cycle route; or

-- 3) 10 minute travel time by an existing or legally agreed bus route.

-Should capacity at an alternative school be identified which meets the above criteria, the safeguarded land shall be treated in planning policy terms the same as any other land outside of the settlement boundary.
+HIGHWAY NETWORK

-The highway network within the parish is already stressed and queues are common during peak period as commuters try and access the A24 on the northern (Hop Oast) and southern roundabouts.
+4.25.
+The highway network within the Plan Area is already stressed and queues are common during peak periods as commuters try and access the A24 on the northern (Hop Oast) and southern roundabouts.
 The effect of the improvements to the Hop Oast Roundabout carried out in 2018 are yet to be felt by the local community but it is noted that the roundabout is projected to be at capacity shortly after these works are complete.

-This plan makes provision for at least another 422 homes in the settlement of Southwater and as a result will increase the number of cars on our roads and using these key junctions.
-This alongside other small scale infill residential and commercial development will continue to add stress to our road network.
+- 4.26.
+This plan makes provision for at least another 422 homes in the settlement of Southwater and, as a result, will increase the number of cars on our roads and using these key junctions.
+This, alongside other small scale infill residential and commercial development, will continue to add stress to our road network. - 4.27.
 It is therefore vital that when new development comes forward it also makes the improvements necessary to keep our roads moving.
 Given highway improvements are costly, SNP4 only applies to 'major' development proposals.